helpfulrobot/groupdocs-groupdocs-dot-net-document-annotation/README.md

 With over 14 annotation tools that come with the library, users can: add sticky notes, comment on a selected area or text, drop arrows, draw freehand lines, highlight an area with a rectangle, underline or strikethrough selected text, add watermarks, hide sensitive data with redactions, measure distance between objects within a document, etc.

 <strong>Secure Document Sharing</strong>
-Documents embedded to your website are not download to user machines during view & annotation sessions.
+Documents embedded to your website are not downloaded to user machines during view & annotation sessions.
 They are rendered in user web-browsers just like a standard web-page.
 Combined with the in-built DRM (Digital Rights Management) feature, this allows you to share documents in a “read-only” mode.
-You can configure GroupDocs.Annotation to prevent users from coping, downloading or printing some or all of the documents displayed on your website.
+You can configure GroupDocs.Annotation to prevent users from copying, downloading or printing some or all of the documents displayed on your website.

 <h3>Installing the Add-on</h3>
 Please note: this add-on requires the GroupDocs.Annotation for .NET library to be installed on your server first.
 For more details on the library and to download a free evaluation copy, please refer to the GroupDocs website: